Travel Information & Resources

 Using Cash in Mexico

-With the objective of limiting and controlling the movement of American dollars within Mexico, the Mexican Government recently passed a new law which comes into force across the country on 14th September 2010, making the use of American dollars cash to make purchases in Mexico will not be as free as it has been in the past.
+With the objective of limiting and controlling the movement of American dollars within Mexico, the Mexican Government recently passed a new law, making the use of American dollars cash to make purchases in Mexico will not be as free as it has been in the past.
 Many repeat guests to Mexico who have become accustomed to using American cash in Mexico as though they were effectively in the United States will notice the difference.
-Other payment methods such as Credit Cards of all types and all issuing banks, Travellers Checks, Mexican Pesos and non-American Dollars foreign currencies in cash (Euros or Canadian Dollars) are not affected in any way by this new law.
+Other payment methods such as Credit Cards of all types and all issuing banks, Travelers Checks, Mexican Pesos and non-American Dollars foreign currencies in cash (Euros or Canadian Dollars) are not affected in any way by this new law.

 The most noticeable differences to travelers will be:

 1. Hotels and Exchange Booths will only be able to change a maximum of $1,500 USD CASH per person per month into Mexican Pesos.
 Previously there was no limit.